Neamar/dementia/README.md

 * `θ` as the current radian angle on a 12-hour clock (at 6, θ=π; at 3, θ=π/2)
 * `n` as the number of rotations from the secondary gear on one revolution over the main gear (related to the gears ratio)

-### Main gear wheel
+### Primary gear wheel
 Static with regard to the watch,

 * Radius (mid-teeth): `R`
 * Number of teeths: `T`

 ### Secondary gear wheel
-Rotates over the main cogwheel,
+Rotates over the primary cogwheel,
 At θ = 0, the cogs must align with the main gear wheel.

 * Radius (mid-teeth): `r` (radius has to be `R/n`)